Eddie2111/Researches/readme.md

 ## Prototype-3

 - Built using NodeJS with typescript for additonal typesafety.
-- it has some import/export bugs with type transpillation errors.
-Please avoid using it.
+- No bugs or transpillation errors.
+- Single instance of redis connected.

 ## Prototype-4